1,000+ Opportunities

 This pilot will evaluate the platform’s potential to provide robust, trustworthy AI-driven solutions that enhance Alzheimer’s research, improve treatment strategies, and support precision healthcare.

-Based on current listing details, eligibility includes: Minimum two Columbia University faculty PIs from different departments who have not previously collaborated.
+According to the current listing, eligibility includes: Minimum two Columbia University faculty PIs from different departments who have not previously collaborated.
 Postdocs cannot serve as PIs.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.